-Death, taxes, and Tim Duncan.
+Death, taxes and Tim Duncan.
 While other established star players in the NBA from his era dropped like flies, Duncan continued to produce.
 The double-double machine has finally seen his collecting interest rise and at the age of 40, Duncan elected to retire from the league after playing his entire career with the San Antonio Spurs.
-Collectors have plenty of Tim Duncan rookie cards to collect and all 18 are documented below.
+Fans have plenty of Tim Duncan rookie cards to collect and all 18 are documented below.

-Tim Duncan Visual Rookie Card Guide
+Tim Duncan Rookie Card Gallery and Checklist

 With a large silver ball design dominating the background of the Bowman's Best rookie card, it is easy to miss Tim Duncan battling his Hall of Fame counterpart, Hakeem Olajuwon.
 Like many of the Duncan rookie cards, the parallels produce the highest values, including Refractors and Atomic Refractors.

 One of the most inexpensive Tim Duncan rookie card options, 1997-98 Collector's Choice keeps things simple with an image of Duncan working the post.

 1997-98 E-X2001 Tim Duncan RC #75